 - 1. Payment in Full. - 2.
 Deferred Payment Plans: Payment plans are available for courses lasting eight weeks or more.
-Short-term courses of up to five weeks in length must be paid in full, one week prior to the term.
 All deferred payment plans require the completion of an agreement.

-A deferment fee is assessed on all payment plans.
-The amount of the deferment fee is based on the program in which the student is enrolled and is due at the time of enrollment in the payment plan:
+A deferment fee of \$75 is assessed on all payment plans.
+The amount of the deferment fee is due at the time of enrollment in the payment plan.